 She put out a beautiful brunch with quiche made from her own chicken eggs and filled with homegrown rainbow chard, along with a delectable freshly picked green salad.
 Add in some local wine, and we were ready to start making.

-We used our feather, succulent and heart tea towel kits along with our cactus stencil pack.
+We used our tea towel kits along with our cactus stencil pack.
 I loved watching how different people designed their towels using the same basic materials.
 Such a range of possibilities!

 I also made a t-shirt using one of our cactus stencils and an old black tee (my steps are shown below).
 I was happy to see that the rose pink from our fabric paint kit covered the black jersey fabric well.